etlweather/understanding-networking/chapter-internet.md

 2006, with the growing Internet precense and the need to have on-line services, the practice of renting computer processing time on large servers came back.

-For a new company starting up, it is less expansive to rent processing time than to set up and run their own server room connected to the Internet with fast bandwidth.
+For a new company starting up, it is less expensive to rent processing time than to set up and run their own server room connected to the Internet with fast bandwidth.